UniMath/agda-unimath/src/orthogonal-factorization-systems/functoriality-localizations-at-global-subuniverses.lagda.md

     htpy-eq eq-preserves-id-map-localization-global-subuniverse
 ```

-### The functorial action of on maps of types with localizations preserves composition
+### The functorial action on maps of types with localizations preserves composition

 ```agda
 module _